 What Is the Bulldog Grip?

-The bulldog grip — named after its resemblance to a bulldog’s feet when standing — is a grip style that positions a barbell lower in the palm to optimize pressing potential.
+A great press takes more than big pecs or bulging triceps.
+Like most lifts, it all begins with the hands.
+The bulldog grip — named for its resemblance to a bulldog’s feet when standing — is a grip style that positions the barbell lower in the palm to optimize pressing potential.

 View this post on Instagram

 [Related: What You Need to Know About How to Increase Strength]